raspberrypilearning/stress-ball/en/step_9.md

 ![screenshot](images/balls-challenge2.gif)
 --- /no-print ---

-Now follow each task given below.
+Now, follow each task given below.

-You don't have to start from the **Ball** sprite.
+You do not have to start from the **Ball** sprite.
 Try adding a different sprite to your project and see what happens when you add graphics effects to it.

 Try choosing a different backdrop.

 --- no-print ---
-Here's an example:
+Here is an example:

 <div class="scratch-preview">
   <iframe src="https://scratch.mit.edu/projects/403409939/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>